 Pictures appear as hyperlinks.

-Open the actions menu and select Select columns.
+Open the Options menu and click Select columns.

-The collection now shows the column you just added.
+The collection now shows the column that you have just added.

-You have successfully completed the fourth and last step of this tutorial by customizing the collection view for your Employee entity.
+You have successfully customized the collection view for your Employee entity.

-Adding table columns to customize a collection view
+You have added table columns to customize a collection view.

-Excellent job following this tutorial!
-With this unit, you learned how to customize the user interface with display cards, forms, and collections within your first data authoring application.
+In this tutorial unit, you have learned how to customize the user interface with display cards, forms, and collections within your first data authoring application.

-Display Cards: You modified your display cards and added images.
+You have modified your display cards and added images.

-Forms: You created optimized browsing and authoring forms.
+You have created optimized browsing and authoring forms.

-Collections: You enhanced your collections with formatted data and colors.
+You have enhanced your collections with formatted data and colors.

-In the next unit, you will learn how to customize your business views and hierarchies to provide a better navigation experience to your business users.
+In the next unit, Business views and hierarchies, you will learn how to customize your business views and hierarchies to offer a better navigation experience to your business users.